-1.01 General Elections

-1.01.1 The SGA general election shall be held in the spring semester to elect officers for the following term.

-1.01.2 The election commission, as designated by Article VI, Section 3 of SGA Bylaws shall announce the election and make intent-to-run and petition signatures forms available online and in the SGA office beginning with the first day of spring classes.

-1.01.3 The election commission shall hold two orientation meetings that will be open to all students of CCD during the month of February for interested candidates.

-1.01.4 The election commission shall hold four orientation meetings during March prior to the due date for Intent Forms.

-1.01.5 The election commission shall accept Intent Forms, petition signatures, and forms no earlier than the first business day of March and no later than the second Friday before the first day of voting.

-1.01.6 The first day of voting shall be the second Monday following the first Friday of April or fitting with other campus elections and referendums.

-1.01.7 The last day of voting shall be the Friday following the first day of voting or as fitting with other campus elections and referendums.

-1.01.8 Preliminary results shall be issued to all candidates, the current SGA president, and the current SGA Secretary no later than twenty-four business hours after voting ends.

-1.01.09 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.
+- 1.01 General Elections - 1.01.1The SGA general election shall be held in the spring semester to elect officers for the following term. - 1.01.2 The election commission, as designated by Article VI, Section 3 of SGA Bylaws shall announce the election and make intent-to-run and petition signatures forms available online and in the SGA office beginning with the first day of spring classes. - 1.01.3 The election commission shall hold two orientation meetings during the month of February for interested candidates. - 1.01.4 The election commission shall hold four orientation meetings during March prior to the due date for Intent Forms. - 1.01.5 The election commission shall accept Intent Forms, petition signatures, and forms no earlier than the first business day of March and no later than the second Friday before the first day of voting. - 1.01.6 The first day of voting shall be the second Monday following the first Friday of April, as fitting with other campus elections and referendums. - 1.01.7 The last day of voting shall be the Friday following the first day of voting or as fitting with other campus elections and referendums. - 1.01.8 Preliminary results shall be issued to all candidates, the current SGA president, and the current SGA Secretary no later than twenty-four hours after voting ends. - 1.01.09 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.

-1.01.10 If a dispute is filed the election commission shall give notice to all parties of a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing.

-1.01.11 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, and the current SGA Advisor, no later than three business days after the last day of voting.

-1.01.12 The election commission shall hold hearings, as necessary, to resolve disputes and complaints no later within three business days following notice of dispute or complaint.

-1.01.13 The election commission shall reissue final certified results, including the results of any hearings, no later than three days following the completion of hearings.

-1.01.14 The Executive Dean of Enrollment Management shall accept appeals no later than three days following the announcement of final certified election results.

-1.01.15 The Executive Dean of Enrollment Management will issue notice to all parties of an appeal, including the scheduled date of the meeting, no later than three days after the receipt of an appeal.

-1.01.16 The Executive Dean of Enrollment Management may extend meetings following the first meeting date if necessary.

-1.01.17 The Executive Dean of Enrollment Management shall issue all decisions pertaining to election appeals.

-1.01.18 The SGA inauguration shall be held on the Friday before the first Monday of June or at the Student Awards Ceremony.
+- 1.01.10 The election commission shall give notice to all parties of a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing, if one is needed. - 1.01.11 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, and the current SGA Secretary, no later than three days after the last day of voting. - 1.01.12 The election commission shall hold hearings, as necessary, to resolve disputes and complaints no later within three days following notice of dispute or complaint. - 1.01.13 The election commission shall reissue final certified results, including the results of any hearings, no later than three days following the completion of hearings. - 1.01.14 The Dean of Student Life shall accept appeals no later than three days following the announcement of final certified election results. - 1.01.15 The Dean of Student Life will issue notice to all parties of an appeal, including the scheduled date of the meeting, no later than three days after the receipt of an appeal. - 1.01.16 The Dean of Student Life may extend meetings following the first meeting date if necessary. - 1.01.17 The Dean of Student Life shall issue all decisions pertaining to election appeals. - 1.01.18 The SGA inauguration shall be held on the Friday before the first Monday of June or at the Student Awards Ceremony.

-2.01Special Elections
+2.01 Special Elections